 - Texas, 2011

-United States District Court, Southern and Eastern District of Texas
+- United States District Court Southern District of Texas

 Professional and Community Activities

 - Defense Research Institute (DRI)

 Speeches and Presentations